-1.4.
+- 1.4.
 The economic tides since the creation of the WTO have lifted nearly all boats.
-Regional data, as shown in Table 1, makes this clear.
-For example, the share of the population in East Asia and the Pacific living in extreme poverty fell from 54 percent in 1993 to 2 percent in 2015 (from 902 million people in 1995 to 47 million, a 95 percent decline); in South Asia, the share fell from 45 percent in 1993 to 12 percent in 2015 (from 542 million people to 216 million, a 60 percent decline); and in Latin America and the Caribbean, the share fell from 13 percent in 1993 to 4 percent in 2015 (from 61 million people to 26 million, a decline of nearly 58 percent).
+Regional data, as shown in Table 1, makes this clear.7 For example, the share of the population in East Asia and the Pacific living in extreme poverty fell from 54 percent in 1993 to 2 percent in 2015 (from 902 million people in 1995 to 47 million, a 95 percent decline); in South Asia, the share fell from 45 percent in 1993 to 12 percent in 2015 (from 542 million people to 216 million, a 60 percent decline); and in Latin America and the Caribbean, the share fell from 13 percent in 1993 to 4 percent in 2015 (from 61 million people to 26 million, a decline of nearly 58 percent).
 However, it is clear that some countries have not benefited as much from the rising tides.
-In Sub-Saharan Africa, the decline in the share of population living in extreme poverty was much more modest, from 59 percent in 1993 to 41 percent in 2015.
-Notably, the number of extremely poor people in Sub-Saharan Africa actually rose by 26 percent (from 327 million to 413 million.)
-A review of economic, social, trade, and other data for individual WTO Members reveals an even starker picture of economies that have substantially advanced in development and those whose gains have been more modest.
+In Sub-Saharan Africa, the decline in the share of population living in extreme poverty was much more modest, from 59 percent in 1993 to 41 percent in 2015.89 Notably, the number of extremely poor people in Sub-Saharan Africa actually rose by 26 percent (from 327 million to 413 million.)10 A review of economic, social, trade, and other data for individual WTO Members reveals an even starker picture of economies that have substantially advanced in development and those whose gains have been more modest. - 1.5.

-1.5.
-While helping to lift WTO Members to disparate levels of development, the economic tides also eroded the old order, including the development divide that was frequently described in "North-South" terms.
-Under this framing, countries had been broadly grouped into the industrialized "North" and the developing "South."
-The South had one significant subset, the least-developed countries (LDCs), whose membership was determined according to criteria set by the United Nations.
-Whatever its usefulness was in 1995, the binary "North-South" construct does not reflect the development realities of 2019.

-1.6.
 Despite the great development strides made in the years since the WTO's inception, the WTO remains stuck in a simplistic and clearly outdated construct of "North-South" division, developed and developing countries.
 Each is a seemingly static set, regardless of economic, social, trade, and other indicators.
 This binary construct does not reflect the realities of 2019.
 Nor does it reflect how Members viewed development at the time the WTO was created.
-The preamble to the Marrakesh Agreement Establishing the World Trade Organization recognizes there are "needs and concerns at different levels of economic development," implying there could be many levels of development.
+The preamble to the Marrakesh Agreement Establishing the World Trade Organization recognizes there are "needs and concerns at different levels of economic development," implying there could be many levels of development. - 1.6.

-1.7.
 We should also recall that in the preamble to the Marrakesh Agreement Establishing the World Trade Organization, Members also expressed their desire to contribute to the objectives noted above "by entering into reciprocal and mutually advantageous arrangements directed to the substantial reduction of tariffs and other barriers to trade and to the elimination of discriminatory treatment in international trade relations."
-Indeed, this is a foundational principle going back to the GATT 1947.
+Indeed, this is a foundational principle going back to the GATT 1947. - 1.7.

-1.8.
 There has been much discussion lately about staying committed to the "rules-based multilateral trading system."
 However, if you look behind the curtains, that system is hardly monolithic.
 All the rules apply to a few (the developed countries), and just some of the rules apply to most, the self-declared developing countries.
 The perpetuation of this construct has severely damaged the negotiating arm of the WTO by making every negotiation a negotiation about setting high standards for a few, and allowing vast flexibilities or exemptions for the many.
-These are not "reciprocal and mutually advantageous arrangements directed to the substantial reduction of tariffs and other barriers to trade and to the elimination of discriminatory treatment in international trade relations."
+These are not "reciprocal and mutually advantageous arrangements directed to the substantial reduction of tariffs and other barriers to trade and to the elimination of discriminatory treatment in international trade relations." - 1.8.

-1.9.
 Other international organizations have recognized that in order to properly carry out their functions, they must make distinctions among what have traditionally been considered "developing country" members.
 To not do so, puts those that need special and differential treatment (S&D) the most at a disadvantage and perpetuates conduct that is no longer warranted by factual circumstances.